osisoft/OMF-Developer-Companion-Guide/docs/Other_considerations.rst

 -------------------------------

 The OMF type version allows you to modify OMF type definitions in a limited way.
-Note that using versioning of an existing OMF static type does not create additional AF Element Templates, and only shows newly added type properties as template Attributes.
-In the AF Element structure, removed attributes have a value of Excluded.
+Note that using versioning of an existing OMF static type does not create additional Asset Framework Element Templates, and only shows newly added type properties as template
+Attributes.
+In the Asset Framework Element structure, removed attributes have a value of Excluded.
 Note that as with all other OMF definitions, currently OMF supports only create actions, which means that you can create new versions, but you cannot change or delete existing ones.